micolous/cbus/README.md

 Unlike some contemporary alternatives, it does **not** use the `libcbm` library/DLL from Clipsal, or C-Gate, which have serious problems:

-* The `libcbm` module only runs on `x86_32` systems, and is only available as a static library (closed source).
+* The `libcbm` module is written in C, and does not support `x86_64` or comparatively-modern ARM architectures (such as that used in the Raspberry Pi).

+  `libcbm` was previously only available as a static library for `x86_32` Linux and Windows systems.
+[Source is available][libcbm-src] under the Boost license, but this was last updated in 2009.

 * C-Gate requires an OS and architecture specific closed source serial library (SerialIO), the Java runtime, and itself has various licensing restrictions.

-As such, it should run on any Python supported platform.
-The software itself has been primarily developed on Linux with on armhf, x86_32 and x86_64 systems.
+Because this is a pure-Python implementation, it should run on any Python supported platform.
+It has been primarily developed on Linux on `armhf`, `x86_32` and `x86_64` and macOS on `x86_64`.

 At a high level, this project includes `cmqttd`, a daemon to bridge a C-Bus PCI to an MQTT Broker. `cmqttd` supports Home Assistant's